freyacodes/ukulele/README.md

 ## Host it yourself
 - Make a copy of `ukulele.example.yml` and rename it to `ukulele.yml`
-- Input the credentials requested
+- Input the bot token [(guide)](https://discordjs.guide/preparations/setting-up-a-bot-application.html)
 - Run `./ukulele` to build and run the application

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome!
 Look through the issues and/or create one if you have an idea.

 Please read [CONTRIBUTING.md](CONTRIBUTING.md)